OpenCilk/www.opencilk.org/src/doc/reference/reducers.md

 In C++, reducers are not implicitly converted to views when binding references.
 This limitation is planned to be removed in a future version of OpenCilk.
-As a workaround, you can take the address of the reducer, yielding a pointer to the current view, and dereference the pointer.
+As a workaround, take the address of the reducer, yielding a pointer to the current view, and dereference the pointer.